This article discusses the harmonization of relations between data management and governance.

-In the previous articles of this series we have discussed challenges with existing models of data management and data governance, and talked about a possible approach to data management and governance that uses two models: business capability and data and information value chain.
+In the previous articles of this series, we have discussed challenges with existing models of data management and data governance and talked about a possible approach to data management and governance that uses two models: business capability and data and information value chain.

 There are two key topics we will discuss in this last article:

-- the roles of data management and data governance in their Yin-Yang duality
+the roles of data management and data governance in their Yin-Yang duality

-- main steps for optimization of the data management function in your company.
+main steps for optimization of the data management function in your company.

 1. The roles of data management (Yang) and data governance (Yin) in their duality

-The key purpose of this business capability is to be in control of company’s data and information resources.
+Principle 1.
+Data management is a business capability.
+The key purpose of this business capability is to be in control of the company’s data and information resources.

+Principle 2.
+Data management capability consists of a set of (sub) capabilities.
 The list of these (sub) capabilities depends on the chosen perspective of specifying data management.
-This perspective depends on the relationship between data management and the IT function.
+This perspective relies on the relationship between data management and the IT function.

 The graphical representation of the data management model can be seen in Figure 1.